Seven Tips for your Next Triathlon

 Problem: I always fade on the bike, even when I don’t go out too fast

 Solution: Your bike has gears, so make sure to use them.
 A lot of people only use gears when riding uphill, but adjusting gears during flat and downhill sections will help you ride as efficiently as possible.
 Shift gears to combat factors such as wind, rain, fatigue and even mounting.
 Mixing it up on the bike will help you save energy for the rest of the race.

 Tips: Pay attention to your cadence.
 When you’re in a gear that’s too big, you’re wasting precious energy.
-Do a quick cadence check on a flat road by counting how many times your right knee comes up over 30 seconds.
+An effective triathlon bike training tip is to do a quick cadence check on a flat road by counting how many times your right knee comes up over 30 seconds.
 Multiply that by two.
 Aim for 85–95 RPMs (revolutions per minute), regardless of terrain.
 (A simple cycling computer can help with this, too!)